 Some investigation reminded me of sneak current.
-I had not turned off my inverter, thinking that I was not using any 110 power in the RV I’m good.
+I had not turned off my inverter, thinking that I was not using any 110 power in the RV.
+I’m good.
 Well, the inverter took 3 amps of power just to be turned on (not providing a load, just idling), and the battery tender was only 2 1/2 amps.
 I was not replacing the amount of power the inverter was using, and I was losing charge.
 The one sure way to make sure there is no sneak current is to disconnect the negative side of the battery.
 Battery tenders are an inexpensive solution to extend the battery life in your RV.

 RV Storage Tip #17

 Battery tenders are available and inexpensive to install.
-There are 110-volt type if you have utility power at your storage location or solar.
-If you do have 110-volt power at the storage facility, it may ‘rotating’ power.
+There are 110-volt types if you have utility power at your storage location or solar.
+If you do have 110-volt power at the storage facility, it may be ‘rotating’ power.
 It means that you will have 110 power for a couple of hours a day.
 It is enough to maintain your batteries in a fully charged state and prevent sulfation.
 For those in dry storage, solar also works very well.

 If you get a solar-type, be sure that it has a charge controller.
 In the simplest of terms, this is a device that monitors the battery voltage and shuts the charger off when the battery reaches a fully charged level.
-Over-charging a battery can be just as damaging as leaving a lead-battery discharged too long.
+Overcharging a battery can be just as damaging as leaving a lead battery discharged too long.

-Finally, if you have four batteries or less, you’ll need between 2-5 amps to maintain the battery at a full charge properly.
+Finally, if you have four batteries or less, you’ll need between 2-5 amps to maintain the battery at full charge properly.
 If you have a larger battery bank, consult your owner’s manual or the manufacturer.

 You’re Ready for Storage

 That should do it.
-Follow these simple guidelines and you should be in good shape.
-I’m prepared checklists that you find here that may help you develop a checklist specific to your RV that will help you make sure that you have properly cared for your RV prior to putting it to bed for the season.
+Follow these simple guidelines, and you should be in good shape.
+I’m prepared checklists that you will find here that may help you develop a checklist specific to your RV that will help you make sure that you have properly cared for your RV prior to putting it to bed for the season.